 Digital storage of knowledge—contact details, bio, skills, qualifications, interests, work record, organisational relationships, salaries, benefits, and role—in one place provides a clear overview of employees while supporting administrative accuracy.
 Furthermore, keeping digital records makes it easier to remain GDPR compliant and to remove records on request.

 Colleagues can get to know each other better through personal information they make available for peers in the system, which leads to enhanced team synergy.

 4. In-built payroll

 Human resources modules must interact with the payroll system, preferably with a module developed by the same software engineers.
-Seamless integration between the employee and payroll databases ensures that changes—e.g. leave balance or overtime—are automatically available for payroll calculations and reporting, not only cutting administration time but also enhancing cooperation and communication between departments.
+Seamless integration between the employee and payroll databases ensures that changes—e.g. leave balance or overtime—are automatically available for payroll calculations and reporting, cutting administration time and enhancing cooperation and communication between departments.

 Essential payroll software features are cloud computing, automation, calculations, reporting, integration, and continuous development and support.
-Beyond increasing accuracy in payroll management, automation can take care of payslip generation and distribution, and bank transfers.
-Employees can access their payslips and FFS documentation through the platform, and payroll clerks can export encrypted employee data in formats supported by most banks for issuance of payments (SCTE and XML).
+Beyond increasing accuracy in payroll management, automation can take care of payslip generation, distribution, and bank transfers.
+Employees can access their payslips and FFS documentation through the platform, and payroll clerks can export encrypted employee data in formats supported by most banks for the issuance of payments (SCTE and XML).

 5. Leave management

 Line managers receive automatic leave notifications to review through the approval system so they can accept/reject requests.
-Different permission levels enable users getting full access to their leave management depending on their roles.
+Different permission levels enable users to get full access to their leave management, depending on their roles.

-Keeping track of the entire company’s leave balances allows for thorough analyses of data to identify employees at risk of burning out, decrease unplanned absences, monitor trends and visualise days off in calendar view to see staff out of office.
+Keeping track of the entire company’s leave balances allows for thorough data analyses to identify employees at risk of burning out, decrease unplanned absences, monitor trends and visualise days off in calendar view to see staff out of the office.
 Digital leave management enables allocating entitlements in bulk/individually and assigning various allotments in different countries (for international companies).